 Burgerville is the oldest and most revered quick service restaurant chain in the Pacific Northwest.
 Founded more than 60 years ago, Burgerville was a quaint, family business that lived by a core set of values.
 When a new management team arrived, Burgerville sought to create a new model for the quick service restaurant industry.
 It wished to “change the way business does business” by committing to locally grown ingredients, sustainable business practices and menu innovation.
 In turn, Burgerville believed this would both sustain local communities and attract a new generation of customers.

 The Pacific Northwest community has distinct values and we sought to create an emotional connection between Burgerville, its traditional customer base and the desired younger demographic.
-Our communications program strategically featured Burgerville’s company values over its menu.
+Our communications program, which was a strategic combination of content development, public relations and social media marketing, featured Burgerville’s company values over its menu.
 This contra direction tapped directly into the area’s emotional connection to locally grown foods, the move to sustainable business practices and Burgerville’s local community ecosystem.
 It also educated the national audience on new practices in an unlikely industry as Burgerville contemplated expansion plans.
 Finally, the program enabled the food to be seen in a different context than the traditional menu fare served by the competition.

 - Increased overall sales